hdShang/arxiv-daily/docs/cs-RO/2025-09-18/papers/250914932v1-robot-control-stack-a-lean-ecosystem-for-robot-learning-at-scale.md

 ---
 layout: default
-title: Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale
+title: "Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale"
 ---

 # Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale